-Tuition and Fees: Waivers and Departmental Payments
+Tuition and Fees: Waivers, Departmental Payments, and Reimbursements

 Taxability of Certain Assistantship Tuition and Service Fee Waivers